davidleejy/movie-scraper/README.md

 python scrape.py *movie title*,,,*IMDb URL of movie*

-The 3 commas act is an argument delimiter - separating the title from the IMDb URL.
+The 3 commas act as a delimiter, separating the arguments - title and IMDb URL.